 Just last week the Minister launched a study, The Open Data 500, to explore how Australian organisations are using government data sets to generate new business, develop new products and services, improve business operations or create social value.

 However, to truly deliver the promised benefits, governments must do more than simply open the data floodgates.
-They need to invest in platforms that enable intelligent analysis of that data.
+They need to invest in platforms that enable intelligent open data analysis.

 An example is the popular online tool offered by the Australian Bureau of Statistics.
 The tool allows users to create tables, maps and graphs using data from a diverse range of official sources—primarily census data but also statistics on topics such as migration, healthcare, crime, education and employment.
 Users can slice and dice data sets and combine statistics from different areas to create unique insights.